ViƱales Cuba: Ultimate Traveler’s Guide

 3. Visit a Tobacco Farm

-On a visit to a tobacco farm, you’ll learn about the growing and drying process, see the large storehouses where tobacco is dried and bundled, and of course, get to try a cigar.
+On a visit to a tobacco farm, you’ll learn about the growing and drying process and see the large storehouses where tobacco is dried and bundled before trying a cigar for yourself.

 Many local tour guides and tour operators in ViƱales will combine a horseback ride through the National Park with a visit to a tobacco farm, so it’s easy to make this combo excursion part of a ViƱales day trip.
 Or, visit a farm by taking a free ViƱales walking tour!

-4. Take in the View from Balcón del Valle
+4. Take in the View from BalcĆ³n del Valle

-We enjoyed breakfast here, which was a fantastic choice, and one that I highly recommend.
-We got a front-and-center view and the best seat in the house on the restaurant’s terrace and watched the clouds roll away as the sun came up over the mogotes.
-Simply stunning, and a must for any visitor to ViƱales.
+We enjoyed breakfast at BalcĆ³n del Valle for a front-row view and the best seat in the house on the restaurant’s terrace and watched the clouds roll away as the sun came up over the mogotes.
+It’s simply stunning and a must for any visitor to ViƱales.

 These are some of the best hikes around ViƱales: